SpawnsSinner/SpawnsSinner/README.md

 🟢 - actively looking at pt!! probably whispering someone
 🌙 - offtab, asleep or afk, whisper me if you wanna interact
 ⛔ - nonverbal or just not in a talking mood. you can still sit with Me though!
-if my pony is sleeping, chances are i'm asleep irl too
+if My pony is sleeping, chances are I'm asleep irl too
 ### [main straw](https://spawnsynner.straw.page/) / [current fronter?](https://pluralkit.xyz/f/wxtdb)

 ## Interests *?*